TL;DR;

 Key changes in the Tax Act 2025

-The Nigeria Tax Act 2025 isn’t just a routine amendment — it’s a major restructuring of how taxes are defined, collected, and enforced in Nigeria.
+The Nigeria Tax Act 2025 isn't just a routine amendment.
+It's a major restructuring of how taxes are defined, collected, and enforced in Nigeria.
 For creators, freelancers, and businesses, this means clearer rules but also tighter oversight.

 Below are the most important changes you should know about, and how they could affect your day-to-day work.